-- a) recycling and valuation of waste - b) savings in materials and their reuse - c) the reduction of the effects on the environment (noise, visual contamination, occupation of space, etc.) - d) the significant improvement of the structural and functional properties of the materials - e) the automation and mechanisation of processes - f) the design, fabrication and testing of new systems and auxiliary elements to improve the constructive processes - g) systems for the most efficient management and planning (control of jobs and deadlines, management of suppliers, etc.) - h) the increase in on-the-job security conditions - i) construction in unique conditions d) inclusion of additional services:
+- a) recycling and valuation of waste - b) savings in materials and their reuse - c) the reduction of the effects on the environment (noise, visual contamination, occupation of space, etc.) - d) the significant improvement of the structural and functional properties of the materials - e) the automation and mechanisation of processes - f) the design, fabrication and testing of new systems and auxiliary elements to improve the constructive processes - g) systems for the most efficient management and planning (control of jobs and deadlines, management of suppliers, etc.) - h) the increase in on-the-job security conditions - i) construction in unique conditions a) inclusion of ecological products in the product catalogue